circleci/circleci-docs/jekyll/_cci2/docker-layer-caching.md

 ENV DEBIAN_FRONTEND=noninteractive

-# Debian Jessie is EOL'd and original repos don't work.
+# Debian Jessie is EOL'd and original repos do not work.
 # Switch to the archive mirror until we can get people to
 # switch to Stretch.
 RUN if grep -q Debian /etc/os-release && grep -q jessie /etc/os-release; then \